svlark/svlark.github.io/_posts/2018-07-28-Guatemala-the-first-half.md

 ![On the Rio in the rain](https://user-images.githubusercontent.com/13930968/43361926-17787312-929b-11e8-8b84-a822c6dd52fc.jpg)

 ### Tijax
-Our Marina was called Tijax (pronounced Tee-hosh).
+Our marina was called Tijax (pronounced Tee-hosh).
 It is a beautiful little place in the jungle.
 Tijax has a pool, a nature hike, and a restaurant.
 We love the hike to the look-out tower, and across the hanging bridges, 30 feet in the air.
 So far, we have done it three times… and even brought our friends to see the hike.

 ![Audrey and Larelei with Lark at Tijax](https://user-images.githubusercontent.com/13930968/43361995-a49c0046-929c-11e8-87ac-c132e2e1dcc4.jpg)
 ![Tijax hike](https://user-images.githubusercontent.com/13930968/43361990-a4284b24-929c-11e8-837a-c1629db5c9f8.jpg)